LaunchCodeEducation/lchs/src/chapters/databases/sqlite.rst

 .. index:: !
 SQLite
    single: SQL; SQLite

-The queries we use to execute database commands must be written in SQL.
+The queries we use with the database must be written in SQL.
 There are different versions of SQL used across the coding community, but we will focus on one called **SQLite** (pronounced *sequel light*).
 It provides a smaller, less complicated introduction to working with databases.

 Python comes with a module specifically designed around SQLite.
 Let's begin by importing it and connecting to a practice database!